TITLE 89: SOCIAL SERVICES

 C) If the basement area does not meet these existing requirements, the basement may be used for child care only with the prior written approval of OSFM.

-13) All walls and surfaces shall be free from chipped or peeling paint.
+13) All walls and surfaces shall be maintained free from lead paint and chipped or peeling paint.

-14) Walls of rooms that children use shall be maintained free of lead paint, carpeting, fabric or plastic products.
-Flammable or combustible artwork attached to the walls shall not exceed 20% of the wall area.
+14) Walls of rooms that children use shall be free of carpeting, fabric or plastic products.
+Inflammable or combustible artwork attached to the walls shall not exceed 20% of any wall area.

 15) Furniture and equipment shall be kept in safe repair.